stefek99/wings-integration/README.md

 ```cs
 address public owner;
 ```
 Owner's address.
-Allows to make certain methods callbable by owner only (via `onlyOwner` modifier)
+Allows for certain methods to be callbable by owner only (via `onlyOwner` modifier)
 <br>
 <br>
 <br>